Burntcoat Head Park

 Ideas for your day at Burntcoat Head Park:

-- Take a guided tour that allows you to explore the ocean floor and learn about the Fundy phenomenon and its natural treasures (tours are available from May-October)
+- Take a guided tour that allows you to explore the ocean floor and learn about the Fundy phenomenon and its natural treasures (tours are available from May-October) * Currently unavailable due to COVID-19.

 - Pack a picnic and spend the day walking, exploring and enjoying the beach